UGarCil/Micrometry/README.md

 # Micrometry
-A simple morphometric tool that allows quick specimen analysis using a digital camera, pygame and opencv
+A simple morphometric tool based on python, pygame and opencv which allows quick specimen analysis using a digital camera